NoroffFEU/development-platforms/svelte-case-study.md

 ## Weaknesses

-- Not used by any major entity the size of, e.g React with Facebook, Angular with Google
+- Not used by any major entity the size of, e.g React with Facebook or Angular with Google
 - Smaller community than tried and tested frameworks like React and Vue so possibly harder to find a solution or get help fast with an issue.
 - Might be more troublesome when you start building larger project where React shines more wih making complex components.